wdawson/okta.github.io/_source/_reference/webfinger/index.md

 #### Response Example
 {:.api .api-response .api-response-example}

-In this example, there is already a rule configured that has a user identifier condition which says that users with the domain `example.com` should be routed to a configured SAML IdP.
+In this example, there is a rule configured that has a user identifier condition which says that users with the domain `example.com` should be routed to a configured SAML IdP:

 ~~~json
 {